flutter/website/src/get-started/fwe/index.md

   how to use authentication,
   how to implement asynchronicity, and more.
 6. [Local data and caching][]
-: Learn about local data and caching. xxx
+: Learn about different techniques for caching local data.

 [Widget fundamentals]: {{site.url}}/get-started/fwe/fundamentals
 [Layout]: {{site.url}}/get-started/fwe/layout